tylerneylon/pumba/parse7.lua.md

         print('Parse mode ' .. mode_name .. ' pushed onto stack')
       end
       assert(self and mode_name)

       -- We can't alter the metatables of self.all_rules[mode_name] since a -- single mode may end up on the stack at multiple levels. local mode_rules = self.all_rules[mode_name]
       local up_rules = self.rules

-      local meta = {
+      -- Define the metatable for the new placeholder rules table. local meta = {
         __index = function (tbl, key)
           -- print('lookup on self.rules (tbl=' .. tostring(tbl) ..